naveenrs123/SchoolPlannerProject/README.md

 I am creating a Timetable app that I can use to keep track of my classes and homework assignments.

+Week 1:
-Week 1: I have created a basic skeleton for the main screen of the app that will greet the user and inform them of upcoming classes and homework assignments that are due.
+-> I have created a basic skeleton for the main screen of the app that will greet the user and inform them of upcoming classes and homework assignments that are due.
+-> I have also added classes that represent some of the other screens that the application will have.